saman-moeinsadat/Sound-Classification-Audio-Search-/README.md

      it will be zero-paded and if it is longer a 3 second slice will be taken from the sample.
 The argument "block_length" coresponds to the fixed length of single shot.
-     The second function "audio_search" takes in an audio or video file and returns detections for 3 second single shots.
+     The second function "audio_search_classifier" takes in an audio or video file and returns detections for 3 second single shots.

   6- Some examples have been added to "data", "data_unlabelled" and "detect_samples"
      directories as a reference of how it must be done.